Welcome to the website of Canadian jazz pianist Peter Hum.

 With the support of grants from the Ontario Arts Council and the City of Ottawa, Peter's second CD, Alpha Moment, was completed in May 2015 and released in September 2015.
 The disc features a program of eight originals rendered by a sextet that includes some of Canadian jazz's finest, including saxophonists Kenji Omae and Nathan Cepelinski, Juno Award-winning guitarist Mike Rud, bassist Alec Walkington and drummer Ted Warren.
 You can audition and even buy Alpha Moment at Peter's Bandcamp page.

-The new disc is prompting some great feedback.
+The disc prompted some great feedback.
 S. Victor Aaron at Something Else!
 Reviews wrote: "Once again, Peter Hum walks the walk with an album full of strong compositions and strong performances.
 Alpha Moment is the product of a serious jazz musician."
 Full review

 Richard Kamins at Step Tempest wrote: "Alpha Moment is a generous album, generous in spirit, in melodies, in solos, adult music that flows ever-forward on the strength of six fine musicians...
 This is joyous music worthy of your attention."
 Full review

 In 2010, Peter's debut CD, A Boy's Journey, was released to strong reviews.
 Recorded thanks to a grant from the City of Ottawa, the disc features five top-notch Canadian players and Peter's long-time friends -- saxophonists Kenji Omae and Nathan Cepelinski, bassist Alec Walkington and drummer Ted Warren.